Relativity theory in time-space: General relativity theory

 \subsection{Einstein fields equations}

 As we saw in the previous section the direct embedding of a solution of Einstein's equation into a time-space requires non-linear and very complicated shape-functions.
-It can be seen also that there are such solutions which there are no natural embedding into a time-space.
+It can be seen also that there are such solutions for which there are no embeddings into a time-space.
 This motivates the investigations of the present section.
-Our building up follows the one of the clear paper of Prof. Alan Heavens \cite{heavens}, we would like to thank to him for his downloadable PDF.
+Our build-up follows the one of the clear paper of Prof. Alan Heavens \cite{heavens}, we would like to thank to him for his downloadable PDF.